nv-legate/multimesh-jax/README.md

 ## JAX and Jaxlib Compatibility

-In the future, a standard JAX and Jaxlib installation should be compatible with Legate-JAX if JAX/Jaxlib are the most recent version and XLA is top-of-tree for the plugin client.
+In the future, a standard JAX and Jaxlib installation should be compatible with MultiMesh for JAX if JAX/Jaxlib are the most recent version and XLA is top-of-tree for the plugin client.
-For now, the Jaxlib will need to be installed from source for the custom XLA fork used to build the Legate-JAX client.
+For now, the Jaxlib will need to be installed from source for the custom XLA fork used to build the MultiMesh for JAX client.